turbot/steampipe-plugin-cloudflare/docs/tables/cloudflare_account_role.md

 # Table: cloudflare_account_role

-Query information about the account roles, defines what permissions a Member of an Account has.
+Account roles define what permissions an account member has.

 ## Examples